-- N. "MEM" means membership, which is the total enrollment of qualified students on the current roll of a class or school on a specified day. - O. "New Mexico coalition for charter schools" means the non-profit membership organization representing charter schools in New Mexico. - P. "New Mexico school boards association" means the organization consisting of the local public school boards and the governing bodies of charter schools in New Mexico. - Q. "Organizer" means one or more persons or entities who seek to arrange, form or otherwise put together a charter school. - R. "Prospective applicant" means one or more teachers, parents or community members or a public post-secondary educational institution or nonprofit organization who submits a notice of intent to a chartering authority. - S. "Secretary" means the New Mexico secretary of public education. - T. "Start-up charter school" means a public school developed by one or more parents, teachers or community members who applied to and were authorized by a chartering authority to become a charter school. - U. "Application for start-up charter school" means an application requesting the establishment of either a locally-chartered or state-chartered school. - V. "Special education plan" means a comprehensive written design, scheme or method that includes specific details on how the charter school shall: - (1) utilize state and federal funds to provide children with disabilities a free and appropriate public education, in accordance with applicable law; - (2) provide educational services, related services and supplementary aids and services to children with disabilities in accordance with each child's individualized education program; and - (3) address a continuum of alternative educational placements to meet the needs of students with disabilities, in accordance with applicable law. - W. "State-chartered charter school" means a charter school authorized by the commission.
-[6.80.4.7 NMAC Rp, 6.80.4.7 NMAC, 6/29/2007; A, 6/30/2008; A, 6/30/2009; A, 12/31/2018]
+- M. "MEM" means membership, which is the total enrollment of qualified students on the current roll of a class or school on a specified day. - N. "Organizer" means one or more persons or entities who seek to arrange, form, or otherwise establish a charter school. - O. "Prospective applicants" means one or more teachers, parents, or community members or a public post-secondary educational institution or nonprofit organization who submits a notice of intent to a chartering authority. - P. "Secretary" means the New Mexico secretary of public education. - Q. "Start-up charter school" means a public school developed by one or more parents, teachers, or community members who applied to and were authorized by a chartering authority to become a charter school. - R. "Special education plan" means a comprehensive written design or method that includes specific details on how the charter school shall: - (1) utilize state and federal funds to provide children with disabilities a free and appropriate public education, in accordance with applicable law; - (2) provide educational services, related services, and supplementary aids and services to children with disabilities in accordance with each child's individualized education program; and - (3) address a continuum of alternative educational placements to meet the needs of students with disabilities, in accordance with applicable law. - S. "State-chartered charter school" means a charter school authorized by the commission.
+[6.80.4.7 NMAC Rp, 6.80.4.7 NMAC, 6/29/2007; A, 6/30/2008; A, 6/30/2009; A, 12/31/2018; A, 9/29/2020]